You have questions?

 You can cut many different types of materials with the laser cutter, such as wood, leather and acrylic.
 Please refer to laser cutter manual for a list of materials that can be cut.
 This list is not exhaustive and there are some materials not listed which can still be cut.

 Every semester, we look for new mentors to work alongside existing members.
-Be on the lookout for an email from the Aerospace Department!
+Be on the lookout for posts on @aeromakerspace on Instagram and Facebook, as well as flyers posted around AE buildings!